ferueda/structy-go/graph/semestersRequired/README.md

 # Semesters required

-Write a function, semestersRequired, that takes in a number of courses (n) and a list of prerequisites as arguments.
-Courses have ids ranging from 0 through n - 1.
-A single prerequisite of [A, B] means that course A must be taken before course B. Return the minimum number of semesters required to complete all n courses.
+Write a function, semestersRequired, that takes in a list of prerequisites as arguments.
+A single prerequisite of [A, B] means that course A must be taken before course B. Return the minimum number of semesters required to complete all courses.
 There is no limit on how many courses you can take in a single semester, as long the prerequisites of a course are satisfied before taking it.

 Note that given prerequisite [A, B], you cannot take course A and course B concurrently in the same semester.
 You must take A in some semester before B.